 This article will dive into the role, purpose, and processes of a successful DevSecOps operation.

 What Are Cross-Functional Processes?

-Cross-functional processes are projects and tasks requiring teams to develop, deliver, monitor, and support a standard product or fulfill a common goal.
+Cross-functional processes are projects and tasks requiring teams to develop, deliver, monitor, and support a standard product or fulfil a common goal.
 These teams — which can include company employees, freelancers, or client representatives — all play a role in the successful development, deployment, and operation of an application.

 Using our relay race analogy, these teams are the individual athletes who must work together to win the race.
-An organization can have as many teams as it requires, but each team must have relevant skills and information to achieve a successful cross-functional process.
+An organisation can have as many teams as it requires, but each team must have relevant skills and information to achieve a successful cross-functional process.